robeau/Code-Challenges/nromano-chat/readme.txt

-So this was my first time using node.js, express, and jade.
+This was my first time using node.js, socket.io, express, and jade.
 I used a very basic tutorial to get the chat server and client up, and from there I was able to mess around and get the hang of how it all works and add the rest of the features.

 Next steps would be adding a list of who's online, and notifying the board when someone joins.

+app is now live at https://protected-mesa-5264.herokuapp.com/

 - N